deanward81/bakedbean.org.uk/content/posts/2021-05-airdrop-anywhere-part-3.md

 ## What's next?

-Now we have the ability to receive files from an Apple device it's time to define the interface that allows non-native clients to be discovered via our proxy.
-Next time we'll dig into what that interface looks like and how we'll hook it up so we can use it via a web interface.
+Now we have the ability to receive files from an Apple device our next task is to define the interface that allows non-native clients to be discovered via our proxy.
+Next time we'll dig into what that interface looks like and how we'll hook it up so we can use it via the CLI and an internally hosted site.
 Enjoy!